dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

  function as the user
  types](https://github.blog/wp-content/uploads/2022/09/unexpectedcopilot3.gif?w=1024&resize=1024%2C576)\

-But there are still many unanswered questions about this capability!
+But there are still many unanswered questions about this capability.
 How often, and in what situations, can LLM's write correct code entirely on their own?
 And, maybe more importantly, but harder to
 answer: Do LLM's "understand" the code they are writing?

 Understanding is a tricky concept to measure.
 Some would argue that